avanwouwe/citadel-browser-agent/docs/config/account-trust.md

 ![Account Trust alert](/img/screenshot/screenshot-issue-mfa.png)

 ## general configuration
-By default, Citadel:
+By default, Citadel protects the privacy of your end-users and:
 * purges accounts after 90 days of not being used
-* excludes clearly personal accounts, i.e. `username` or `username@your-company.com` but not `username@gmail.com`
+* excludes clearly personal accounts, i.e. includes `username` or `username@your-company.com` but not `username@gmail.com`
 * applies the password policy only to your protected scope

 ```
     ...
     "accounts": {
-        retentionDays: 90,
+        "retentionDays": 90,
-        checkOnlyInternal: true,
+        "checkOnlyInternal": true,
-        checkOnlyProtected: true
+        "checkOnlyProtected": true
     }
     ...
 ```

 ## passwords complexity
-You can configure your own password policy:
+You can modify the default password policy, which is:

 ```
     ...